 - He limited the award because of the long estrangement between mother and daughter and because Ilott had no expectation of any benefit from her mother’s estate, but failed to indicate what the award would have been in the absence of these factors.

 - He failed to consider what effect the award would have on Mrs Ilott’s benefits.

-The Court of Appeal therefore set the District Judge’s award aside and gave Mrs Ilott £143,000 to purchase the house she lived in, together with an option to receive £20,000 in instalments.
+The Court of Appeal therefore set the District Judge’s award aside and gave Mrs Ilott £143,000 to purchase the house she lived in, together with an option to receive £20,000 in installments.
 The new award was intended not to affect Mrs Ilott’s entitlement to state benefits

 The Supreme Court

 The charities appealed to the Supreme Court, which decided unanimously to restore the District Judge’s original decision on the basis that he had not made either of the errors alleged.

 Clarification of the law on an adult child’s Inheritance Act claim